d2l-ai/d2l-en/chapter_multilayer-perceptrons/kaggle-house-price.md

       f'avg valid log rmse: {float(valid_l):f}')
 ```

-Notice that someimes the number of training errors
+Notice that sometimes the number of training errors
 for a set of hyperparameters can be very low,
 even as the number of errors on $k$-fold cross-validation
 is considerably higher.